 Qeshm’s Weather

-Qeshm’s weather is exactly what you imagine as an island’s weather, sunny, humid and hot as hell, that is of course if you visit Qeshm in the wrong months.
-The warmest months of Qeshm are June through August, where the weather gods will make sure you get a cold shower every half an hour.
-But the best months or in other words the coldest months are October to January, where the average temperature is 27 degrees.
-Keep in mind that when you visit Qeshm in its coldest months, the nights are cooler so pack a jacket or two for your trip.
+Qeshm’s weather is exactly what you imagine as an island’s weather, sunny, humid, and hot, that is, of course, if you visit Qeshm in the wrong months.
+The warmest months of Qeshm are June through August when the weather gods will make sure you get a cold shower every half an hour.
+The best months or the coldest months are October to January when the average temperature is 23 degrees.
+Keep in mind that when you visit Qeshm in its coldest months, the nights are cooler, so pack a jacket or two for your trip.

 Qeshm’s Population

-The population of Qeshm island is approximately 40,678 people.
-However the island of Qeshm is made from sixty-nine different districts, meaning that overall Qeshm is not a crowded island.
+The population of Qeshm Island is approximately 117,000 people.
+However, the island of Qeshm is made of sixty-nine different districts, meaning that overall, Qeshm is not a crowded island.

 Airport and Transportation

-Qeshm international airport or locally known as Dayrestan airport.
-Is near a village named Dayrestan which is roughly located in the center of Qeshm island.
-This airport is the one and only airport that Qeshm has.
+Qeshm International Airport locally known as Dayrestan Airport is near a village named Dayrestan, roughly located in the center of Qeshm island.

-You can’t find metro or buses anywhere once you get to Qeshm, the only way you can get from point A to point B, is by a taxi or a car of your own.
+You can’t find the metro or buses anywhere once you get to Qeshm; the only way you can get from point A to point B is by taxi or a car of your own.

-Most hotels in Qeshm have a contract with a car-rental place, or you can always book a taxi at the front desk.
-You can also find a car renting website to make your journey easier.
+Most hotels in Qeshm have a contract with a car rental place, or you can always book a taxi at the front desk.
+Having said that, we also have a car rental service here at Termeh Travel that offers low prices and the best cars on the market for any type of preference, so be sure to check it out.

-If you want to get from one island to another there are always various boat-taxis you can ride.
+If you want to get from one island to another, you can always ride various boat taxis.

 Qeshm Hotels

-When it comes to hotels in Qeshm, depending on what your budget is, you have many options to choose from.
-If you want to save money, there are a variety of cheap hotels or hostels you can stay in, with the average cost of 15 euros per night.
-But if you want to experience the luxurious life-style while you visit, the average cost may go up to 40 euros per night.
+When it comes to hotels in Qeshm, you have many options to choose from, depending on your budget.
+If you want to save money, there are various cheap hotels or hostels you can stay in, with an average cost of 15 euros per night.
+But if you want to experience a luxurious lifestyle while you visit, the average cost may go up to 40 euros per night.

 Qeshm Restaurants

-When it comes to foods on an island we all know seafood is the way to go.
+When it comes to food on an island, we all know seafood is the way to go.
 Just like any other island, Qeshm has the most delicious seafood.
 You can find many restaurants in Qeshm that serve the best of the best.
-However if you are not so much into seafood, Qeshm also has Burger King and KFC and many more Fast Food joints.
+However, if you are not so much into seafood, Qeshm also has a variety of fast-food restaurants.
 They also serve a lot of Arabic dishes.
-On a not so good note, we have to say, Qeshm doesn’t have many options when it comes to vegetarians/vegans, there is only one restaurant that is vegetarian-friendly throughout Qeshm which we’ll mention later on.
-Other than that you will probably only get to eat salads.
+Although we have to say, that Qeshm doesn’t have many options for vegetarians/vegans; there is only one vegetarian-friendly restaurant throughout Qeshm, which we’ll mention later on.
+Other than that, you will probably only get to eat salads.
 Here is the name of a few restaurants.

 Shabhaye Defari

-This is a restaurant famous for its seafood and traditional atmosphere.
-In Shabhaye Defari you’ll have a variety of types of food whether it is seafood or arabic food.
+Shabhaye Defari is a restaurant famous for its seafood and traditional atmosphere.
+In Shabhaye Defari, you’ll have various types of food, whether seafood or Arabic food.

-Croll has a more up-to-date decor, it has quality food, good service and a nice vibe.
-Croll mostly serves seafood dishes with a few salads.
-Definitely not vegan friendly.
+C Roll has a more up-to-date decor, and it has quality food, good service, and a nice vibe.
+C roll mostly serves seafood dishes with a few salads, but it’s not vegan-friendly.

 Shabhaye Talai Restaurant

-Okay we promised you a vegetarian-friendly restaurant, this is it.
+Okay, we promised you a vegetarian-friendly restaurant, this is it.
 Shabhaye Talai is located in a park named Park e Zeytoon, where you will have a beautiful view of the ocean and its beach, with great quality food.
 They have English menus there, which may be hard to find in Qeshm.
-Also they play live music and you can find hookah if you want a fun night by the sea.
+They also play live music, and you can order hookah if you want a fun night by the sea.

-KhanBoom is a cafe/restaurant place where you can find wonderful seafood, coffee and more.
-KhanBoom has a unique decor making it more cozy and fun.
+Khanboom is a cafe/restaurant where you can find fantastic seafood, coffee, and more.
+Khanboom has unique decor making it more cozy and fun.

 Top Attractions of Qeshm

-The name Chahkooh means “mountain wells”.
-This Great Middle-Eastern Canyon is located fifteen kilometers away from “Tbal village” and it is a Global Geopark site, approved by UNESCO.
+The name Chahkooh means “mountain wells.”
+This Grand Canyon is located next to “Chahoo Sharghi” village, and it is a Global Geopark site, approved by UNESCO.

-The floor of the Canyon is where the rainwater flows, this is why the locals have dug wells there to provide sweet water or edible water for the villagers.
-This phenomenon has been formed by sea waves, winds and rain throughout the years.
+The Canyon floor is where the rainwater flows; this is why the locals have dug wells there to provide sweet water or edible water for the villagers.
+Sea waves, winds, and rain have formed this phenomenon throughout the years.

-The arch-like structures that make Chahkooh valley, may break in areas that are weaker.
+The arch-like structures that make Chahkooh Valley may break into weaker areas.
 Giving this great geo-site an exquisite look of its own, one you have to see with your own eyes to believe all its glory.

 Qeshm’s Star Valley

 Talk about a starry night on a romantic date, now multiply it by a thousand.
-Seeing all the stars at one place without needing a telescope.
-This valley of stars is just as marvelous during day-time, where you get to see the rocks that have morphed into magnificent shapes throughout centuries.
-Make sure to visit this bright night-sky during your visit to Qeshm.
+You see all the stars in one place without needing a telescope.
+This valley of stars is just as marvelous during the daytime, where you get to see the rocks that have morphed into magnificent shapes throughout centuries.
+Make sure to visit this bright night sky during your visit to Qeshm.

 Laft’s Tala Wells

-“Tala Wells” meaning “golden wells” shows the important impact of water on human lives.
+“Tala Wells,” meaning “golden wells,” shows the critical impact of water on human lives.
 The Tala wells are located behind a historical castle, in a crater, with a gentle slope made out of rocks, in a village called Laft on Qeshm island.
-Many believe that the Tala wells are dated back to the Sassanid eras.
-Villagers of Laft dug wells to gather rainwater so that they would have fresh water each and every day.
+Many believe that the Tala wells are dated back to the Sassanid era.
+Villagers of Laft dug wells to gather rainwater to have fresh water every day.
 The Tala wells count up to three hundred and sixty-six wells, one well for each day plus the leap year.

 Qeshm’s Salt Cave

-Leave it up to Iranians to come up with the most fitting names for places, “Namakdan” which literally means “salt shaker” is the name of the largest salt cave in the world.
+Leave it up to Iranians to come up with the most fitting names for places, “Namakdan,” which means “salt shaker,” is the name of one of the longest salt caves in the world.

-Given its interior salt stalactites and crystals, and saltwater flow outside, Namakdan Cave displays eye-catching scenery as every part of this natural attraction offers a unique view.
-The cave, 90 km off Qeshm Island, has several major and minor passages.
+Given its interior salt stalactites, crystals, and the saltwater that flows outside, Namakdan Cave displays eye-catching scenery as every part of this natural attraction offers a unique view.
+The cave, located 90 km off Qeshm Island, has several major and minor passages.

-Inside the caves are completely dark and you need a bright flashlight in order to visit crystalline salts.
-The ceiling has been covered by marble and crystal in different forms and they have created a novel perspective.
-Salt water flowing on the floor of the cave is also a pleasant view.
+The Inside area of the cave is completely dark, and you need a bright flashlight to visit crystalline salts.
+The ceiling has been covered by marble and crystal in different forms, and they have created a novel perspective.
+The saltwater flowing on the floor of the cave is also a pleasant view.

-Fun fact, or a rather creepy one.
-Due to erosion the Namakdan Cave has a lot of holes and different shapes within it, so when the wind blows it makes weird sounds.
-Thus some of the locals believe that the salt cave is where the ghosts pass during night.
+A fun fact or a rather creepy one is that due to erosion, the Namakdan Cave has many holes and different shapes within it, so when the wind blows, it makes weird sounds.
+Thus some of the locals believe that the salt cave is where the ghosts pass during the night.
 They avoid the cave at night like the plague.

 The Geopark of Qeshm